yuriylesyuk/etp/README.md

 # ETP Edge Topology Processor

-Utility to generate different artifacts using Edge topology configuration.
+Utility to generate different artifacts using Edge topology configuration definition.

 A configuration is written using JSON format.

-Examples of configurations can be seen in examples foler.
+Examples of configurations can be seen in the examples folder.

 ## Quick Start Guide